kgeorgiou/ctf-writeups/runesec/steganography/hide-and-seek.md

 However, we've discovered this tool called [steghide](http://steghide.sourceforge.net/).
 It seems like the go-to steganography encode/decoder.

-There's an online running steghide at https://futureboy.us/stegano/decinput.html.
+There's an online service running steghide at https://futureboy.us/stegano/decinput.html.
 We upload the image and this tool kindly gives us the flag.